 Natural Science is an interdisciplinary major combining mathematics with the physical and biological sciences.
 It is designed to offer maximum flexibility and scope for an individual's interest within the sciences, while also providing opportunities to investigate other disciplines.
 Students planning to attend a graduate or professional school should include organic chemistry among their courses of study.

 Each student, in consultation with an advisor, will select a series of courses to provide preparation for individual goals or interests.
 Students majoring in Natural Science are required to take Biology 103-104, Chemistry 130-131, Physics 121-122.
-The student is also required to complete successfully six additional courses from the Departments of Biology, Chemistry, Computer Science, Mathematics, Physics or Psychology.
+The student is also required to successfully complete six additional courses.
+Three of the six must come from the Department of Biology, and two of the three must include a laboratory experience.
+The remaining three required courses may be drawn from the Departments of Biology, Chemistry, Computer Science, Mathematics, Physics or Psychology.
 Note: CH110-111, CH120-121, and PS111-112 do not count as electives for the Natural Science major.

 Since scientific research is an important aspect of an education in science, Natural Science majors are encouraged to replace one of the six required courses with one of the following:

 - Under the direction of a faculty member, participate in directed Research (BI421-422 or BI423);

 - Develop, with direction from the Internship Facilitator, an individual internship program (BI451, 452, 453, 454);